NedicaJovanovic/Slagalica/README.md

 # Slagalica
-Popular TV game whish using letters to create word
+Popular TV game which using letters to create word Created word is checking at Dictionary (text file)